 What better way to show your friend that their child’s life has impacted others than by continuing to do things in their name?
 The MISS Foundation started The Kindness Project and this idea of remembering our children through random acts of love.
 So, this October, do a random act of kindness.
 Maybe buy a cup a coffee for the guy in line behind you with a note that it’s in remembrance of your friend’s baby who died.
 Or, let the mom in line at the grocery store go ahead of you, and tell them all about how Timmy, your friend’s child would have done the same.
 Be creative.
 The possibilities are endless, and you will do it all in your friend’s child’s name.
 Don’t forget to let your friend know.
 It might just bring a tear of joy to their eye.

 6. Participate in a Remembrance Walk with them.

-There are so many out there during the month of October.
-As a bereaved mom I find remembrance walks to be powerful experiences.
+There are so many out there during the month of October, including virtual walks.
+As a bereaved mom, I find remembrance walks to be powerful experiences.
 It’s just so moving when your family and friends come out to support you and honor your child who you are missing.
 For those few hours, when my feet pound that 5K course, I get to really “be” my child’s mom that day.
-People acknowledge me as “Nora’s Mom” and I get to publicly parent her in ways I never will get to in life.
+People acknowledge me as “Nora’s Mom,” and I get to publicly parent her in ways I never will get to in life.
 Now, wouldn’t that be a good gift to give a friend this October?

 7. Stop in for a visit and spend time with your friend.